I can be reached at zeynep at technosociology dot org.

-I was previously a fellow at the Center for Information Technology Policy at Princeton University and I taught at the Woodrow Wilson School of Public and International Affairs.
+I was previously a fellow at the Center for Information Technology Policy at Princeton University and I taught at the Woodrow Wilson School of Public Policy and International Affairs.
 I remain affiliated with CITP.
 I was previously a fellow at the Berkman Center for Internet and Society at Harvard University and I am now a faculty associate at the Berkman Center.

 The full file for the following high-res picture of me (March 2011 at UNC studios) available for use by media can be found at this link: